The Social Importance of Proper Standards for Admission to the Bar, 3 American Law School Review 325 (1911-1915)

 Date of Authorship for this Version

 Taft, William Howard, "The Social Importance of Proper Standards for Admission to the Bar" (1913).
 Faculty Scholarship Series.
-Paper 3951.
+3951.